ChrisGreene-Chuboe/stk-app-sql/modules/MODULE_DEVELOPMENT.md

 For consistent implementation across all commands:
 - Use `extract-single-uu` utility from stk_utility module
 - Support string, record, and table input types
-- See Pattern 12 for implementation details
+- See "UUID Input Enhancement Pattern" section below

 ### 5. Generic PSQL Commands